run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-troubleshooting.md

 runai list projects
 ```

-Create a Project using the Run:AI user interface and verify that the Project is reflected in the above command.
+Create a Project using the Run:ai user interface and verify that the Project is reflected in the above command.

 ### 3. Submit a Job

-Submitting a Job will allow you to verify that the Run:AI scheduling service is in order.
+Submitting a Job will allow you to verify that the Run:ai scheduling service is in order.

 * Make sure that the Project you have created has a quota of at least 1 GPU
 * Run: